 Formed in 2006, Dragged Into Sunlight (DIS) are currently ten musicians, where five of them play live shows.
-Their first work, released in 2009 was a collaboration with Kas Mana called “Terminal Aggressor” – a very rare tape limited to 100 copies with just a 19 minute song on it, which has been re-released in 2016, ten years after it was recorded.
+Their first work, released in 2009 was a collaboration with Kas Mana called Terminal Aggressor, a very rare tape limited to 100 copies with just a 19 minute song on it, which has been re-released in 2016, ten years after it was recorded.

-Their debut LP “Hatred for Mankind” from 2011 has been well acclaimed.
-During the playtime of almost an hour, the listener is confronted with vocal samples from several serial killers and also Charles Manson.
-In 2011 they released and distributed a very limited edition of a live album called “OCCII, Amsterdam”.
+Their debut LP Hatred for Mankind from also 2009 has been well acclaimed.
+During the playtime of almost an hour, the listener is confronted with vocal samples from several serial killers including those from Charles Manson.
+In 2011 they released and distributed a very limited edition of a live album called OCCII, Amsterdam.
 They liked the audio and just copied the 50 CDs themselves.
-DIS returned in 2012 with their second LP “WidowMaker” a 39 minutes record, divided into three numbered parts.
+DIS returned in 2012 with their second LP Widowmaker a 39 minutes record, divided into three numbered parts.

 (…) Where Hatred For Mankind focused on aggression, Widowmaker focused on themes of isolation.
 Whereas Hatred For Mankind felt like a frenzied and schizophrenic hammer attack, Widowmaker was minimalist and felt like the weight of the world dropping on top of you.
 [Slug Magazine]

 The next step was again the spawn of a collaboration, this time with Gnaw their Tongues, which begun in late 2011.
 First just named NV, later known as Negative Volume, finally released in late 2015.

 Dragged Into Sunlight embarked on its unholy collaboration of minds with these prolific cave dwellers.
 Only thirty minutes of recorded material from an excess of three hours were used.
-The purpose of the exercise was simple – to capture, digest and regurgitate Godflesh‘s 1989 Streetcleaner into a conceptualised nightmare.“
+The purpose of the exercise was simple – to capture, digest and regurgitate Godflesh‘s 1989 Streetcleaner into a conceptualised nightmare.

 I had the chance to attend a concert of DIS in late 2014, where they played a long European tour.
 The closest location for me was Frankfurt a.M.
 Not exactly the most beautiful city in Germany, with extremely rich – the major financial centre in Europe – and poor close together.
 For me, it is like visiting a depressing and also oppressing city without hope left.
 Maybe there is a much nicer side of the city, but it did not cross my way.
 The location looked abandoned, housed in an old workers house, probably build quickly after the second world war, maybe earlier.
 I saw downstairs and found out that this concert venue called Exzess was in a vaulted basement with a rotten atmosphere.